Belven-xD/spotitus/README.md

 ## Privacy Policy
 __Data Collection__

-We do not collect data at all, as the bot doesn't need to.
-We collect value such as user ID to identify who's using the bot.
+We collect only your user ID, and the provided target's user ID.
+We need the following data to identify who's using the bot.
+The data will be sent to a private Discord text channel.

+__Data Sharing__

+The data is not shared to anyone and only the developer has access to it.

-__Data Storage__
+__Data Removal__

-Your user ID is not stored in our database.
+This data is not removal able.

+__Contact__

+Any concerns regarding this privacy policy, please contact us through our [support server](https://discord.gg/n7dWpkMJy3).

 ## Terms of Service
 __Usage__